 as energy storage devices instead of batteries.
 One of the big advantages of this would be that flywheels

-could potentially last for the entire life of a car, unlike batteries, which need regular and
+could potentially last for the entire life of a car, unlike batteries, which are likely to

-very expensive replacement perhaps every three or four years.
+need very expensive replacement after perhaps a decade or so.